 Just before your 18th Birthday you will be expected to submit a claim for benefits.
-Your Personal Advisor will discuss and plan this with you as part of your Pathway Plan and provide support with the application process.
+Your personal adviser will discuss and plan this with you as part of your pathway plan and provide support with the application process.

 You will be supported to manage your income so your everyday needs such as food, travel, toiletries and any contribution to service charges, utility bills and rent are met.

 Your personal adviser can support you to access any benefits you are entitled to claim.

 You will be supported by your personal adviser with budgeting.
 We will try to help you financially, including: